twof/graphql-spec/rfcs/QueryLevelNullability.md

   let name: String?
 }
 ```
 In many cases, the client should error if the business `name` is null.
-If codegen were out of the picture,
-we would be able to throw an error at JSON response-parsing time if it's missing, or otherwise instantiate
-a hand-written business object with a non-nullable `name` property.
-From that point on, all feature code
-can happily assume that it has a non-null business name to work with.
+While the schema can have the nullable
+fields for valid reasons (such as federation), the client wants to decide if it accepts a null value for]
+the result to simplify the client-side logic.

 ## 🧑‍💻 Proposed syntax